esthy07/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 102-odd prints every other line from the input, starting with the first line
+File 103-water_and_stir adds the two number stored in the environment variables WATER and STIR and prints the result